-It's an extreme diet, claimed to cause fast weight loss of up to 1-2 pounds per day.
+It's an extreme diet, claimed to cause fast weight loss of up to 1–2 pounds (0.5–1 kg) per day.

 What's more, you're not supposed to feel hungry in the process.

-This article takes an objective look at the science behind the HCG diet.
+This article examines the science behind the HCG diet.

 HCG, or human chorionic gonadotropin, is a hormone present at high levels in early pregnancy.